jaycherd/PythonIntroClass/info/useful_libraries.md

 # Useful Python Libraries for Stats Nerds

 Useful libraries for scientific computing, data analysis, and visualization.
-Below is a list of some essential libraries that you may find beneficial throughout your Python journey.

 ## NumPy
 - **Description**: Provides support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.